ruyisdk/support-matrix/Jupiter/Bianbu/desktop.md

 ### Logging into the System

-Logging into the system via the serial port.
+Logging into the system via the serial port or desktop environment.
+No non-root user by default.
+First boot desktop environment includes a setup wizard that requires setting a username and password.
+SSH is not enabled by default.

 Default Username: `root`
 Default Password: `bianbu`